greatcattw/PX100_solar_panel/README.md

 Using PX100 to check power of solar panel
 <br>
 PX100 often was used to test battery.<br>
-I wrote a tool to test solar panel.<br>
+I wrote a tool to test quality of solar panel.<br>
-If you get current more than solar panel ability, the voltage drops quickly.<br>

 ![pic](pic/px100.jpg)<br><br><br>

 Program.<br>